Redinho: Career

-In 2018, Calvert won international artist grants from the Arts Council and the PRS Foundation Momentum Fund, and was awarded the British Council's Musicians In Residence and worked in Fortaleza, Brazil.
+In 2018, Calvert won artist grants from the Arts Council and the PRS Foundation Momentum Fund, and was awarded the British Council's Musicians In Residence and worked in Fortaleza, Brazil.

 In March 2019, Calvert released "Snake Skin Boots" featuring LA rapper Blimes on Roya.
-This single, as well as another single Calvert released, "Mmm Mmm" a year before in March 2018, also on Roya, were both consecutively crowned Annie Mac's "Hottest Record In The World" on BBC Radio 1.
+This single, as well as another single Calvert released, "Mmm Mmm" a year before in March 2018, also on Roya, were both consecutively named Annie Mac's "Hottest Record In The World" on BBC Radio 1.
 In August 2019, Calvert released "Nova Special" on Roya Records.
 The single's video was shot in Athens, Greece.
 In October 2019, Calvert released "Sheriff" featuring South London singer Joel Culpepper.

-In March 2020, Riz Ahmed's album The Long Goodbye was released, an album produced entirely by Calvert.
-The Guardian wrote that "The Long Goodbye’s main currency is pointed blasts of sound, where rattling percussion and samples of traditional Indian and Pakistani instruments and singing, the latter frequently looped into insistent, hypnotic motifs, clash against bursts of harshly distorted electronics.
-On occasion, it slips into more commercial territory – Karma has a hint of tropical house about it, Deal With It has an impressively hooky pop melody – or something that sounds suspiciously like musical satire: Jay Sean’s appearance on Any Day repurposes Drake’s Auto-Tuned solipsism for socio-political ends.
+In March 2020, Riz Ahmed's album The Long Goodbye was released, an album produced by Calvert.
+The Guardian wrote that "The Long Goodbye's main currency is pointed blasts of sound, where rattling percussion and samples of traditional Indian and Pakistani instruments and singing, the latter frequently looped into insistent, hypnotic motifs, clash against bursts of harshly distorted electronics.
+On occasion, it slips into more commercial territory – Karma has a hint of tropical house about it, Deal With It has an impressively hooky pop melody – or something that sounds suspiciously like musical satire: Jay Sean's appearance on Any Day repurposes Drake's Auto-Tuned solipsism for socio-political ends.
 But its most thrilling moments are its harshest: the frantic Fast Lava, the scourging, stammering eruptions of Toba Tek Singh."

 Calvert released his second notable album as Redinho, Finally We're Alone, in July 2021.
-The atmospheric and emotional body of work was a personal snapshot in time made during the 2020 pandemic, rooted in electronic music, beats, and 80s VHS nostalgia, all written, produced and performed by Redinho himself.
-The album was received favourably in the press, with Loud and Quiet magazine calling it "an immensely delicate and vulnerable record" that "truthfully captures the turbulent emotions universally felt during lockdown."
+The atmospheric and emotional body of work was a personal snapshot in time made during the 2020 pandemic, rooted in electronic music, beats, and 1980s VHS nostalgia, written, produced and performed by Redinho.
+The album was received favourably in the press, with Loud and Quiet calling it "an immensely delicate and vulnerable record" that "truthfully captures the turbulent emotions universally felt during lockdown."